micmejia/bible-dump/AMPC/Romans/Rom 5.md

-Therefore, since we are now justified ([^f]acquitted, made righteous, and brought into right relationship with God) by Christ's blood, how much more [certain is it that] we shall be saved by Him from the indignation _and_ wrath of God.
+Therefore, since we are now justified (acquitted, made righteous, and brought into right relationship with God) by Christ's blood, how much more [certain is it that] we shall be saved by Him from the indignation _and_ wrath of God.